-A filling of the triangles in $\tau$ thus gives a filling of $w$.
-As in the earlier construction, each triangle of $\tau$ either has short edges and thus a bounded filling area, or has vertices whose labels lie in a translate of a parabolic subgroup.
-In this case, that parabolic subgroup must be $U(1,1;\Z)$, and Lemma~\ref{lem:infPres} allows us to fill any such triangle with quadratic area.
-Prop.~\ref{prop:adaptive}.(4) thus implies that $\short{\delta}(w)=O(\short{\ell}(w)^2)$, as desired. \end{proof}
+A filling of the triangles in $\tau_h$ thus gives a filling of $w$.
+As in Lemma~\ref{lem:templateExist}, each triangle of $\tau_h$ either has short edges and thus a bounded filling area, or has vertices whose labels lie in a translate of a parabolic subgroup.
+In this case, that parabolic subgroup must be $U(1,1)$, and Lemma~\ref{lem:infPres} allows us to fill any such triangle with quadratic area.
+Cor.~\ref{cor:adaptive}.(3) thus implies that $\delta(w)=O(\ellw(w)^2)$, as desired.